netdata/learn/docs/cloud/Beta Architecture/new-architecture.md

 ## Reporting issues

-After you are set up with the new architecture, we ask that you report any issues you encounter in our [designated Discord channel](https://discord.com/channels/847502280503590932/847812128428916746).
+After you are set up with the new architecture changes, we ask that you report any issues you encounter in our [designated Discord channel](https://discord.com/channels/847502280503590932/847812128428916746).
 This feedback will help us ensure the highest performance of the new architecture and expedite the development and release of the aforementioned enhancements and features.